-Each of the Asset Management division and Stefnir generates operating income through interest income and management fees, which are calculated as a percentage of assets under management and vary based on product type and other factors.
+Markets generates operating income through interest income and management fees, which are calculated as a percentage of assets under management and vary based on product type and other factors.
 In addition, Stefnir generates operating income through performance fees, which are based on the performance of its products above a certain benchmark and are reviewed bi-annually in connection with financial reporting.
 The performance fees are not recognised on the Bank's consolidated statement of comprehensive income until either realised or are considered highly likely to be realised.